 The budget committees (Senate Budget and Taxation and House Appropriations) hold public hearings on the budget bill following a schedule for various agencies prepared by DLS and approved by the chairmen of both committees.
 The structure of budget committee hearings has varied from session to session.
-Hearings may be held separately (sub-committees) or jointly.
+Hearings may be held in sub-committees, by the chamber's entire budget committee, or jointly between both chambers' budget committees.